mreferre/knative-on-fargate/README.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.1.4/docs/examples/alb-ingress-controller.yaml
 ```

-At this point the ingress needs to be edited to inject the information require for it to work properly.
+At this point the ingress needs to be edited to inject the information required for it to work properly.
 To do so run the following command:
 ```
 kubectl edit deployment.apps/alb-ingress-controller -n kube-system
 ```